Hert4/crab-agent-extension/README.md

 # Crab-Agent

 A Chrome extension that turns your browser into an AI agent.
-Type commands in Vietnamese or English — it automatically clicks, types, navigates, reads pages, and gets things done.
+Type commands — it automatically clicks, types, navigates, reads pages, and gets things done.

 **Version:** 2.3.0 | **License:** MIT